 With Mode of the Check > Expected response time you can have the service set to WARN or even CRIT if the response time is too slow.

-With Fixed string to expect in the content you can check whether a certain text occurs in the response — i.e. in the delivered page.
+With Mode of the Check > Fixed string to expect in the content you can check whether a certain text occurs in the response — i.e. in the delivered page.
 This allows you to check a relevant part of the content so that a simple error message from the server is not interpreted as a positive response.

 In the Filesystems (used space and growth) rule set, you create just a single rule.

-In this rule, enable Levels for filesystem and leave the default for the thresholds at 80.0%, or 90.0% unchanged.
+In this rule, enable Levels for used/free space and leave the default for the thresholds at 80 %, or 90 % unchanged.

-In addition, activate Magic factor (automatic level adaptation for large filesystems) and confirm the default value of 0.80.
+In addition, activate Magic factor (automatic level adaptation for large filesystems) and confirm the 0.80 default value.

-Also set Reference size for magic factor to 20 GByte.
-Since 20 GByte is the default value, it will take effect even without you explicitly activating the parameter.
+Also set Reference size for magic factor to 20 Gbyte.
+Since 20 Gbyte is the default value, it will take effect even without you explicitly activating the option.